flass/agrogenom/pipeline/README.md

 This choice of optimal events may create the cohabitation in the same gene tree of events inferred in different replicates, which does not guaratee the consistency of the global scenario.
 This potential conflict is resolved during an a posteriori top-down parcours of the gene tree to integrate and completion of the reconciliation.
-Remaining unexplained topological conflict between the gene tree and the species tree is resolved by infering additional HGT based on minimization of subtrees taxonomic depth (using toxonomic incongruence scoring algorithm [Bigot et al. 2013]).
+Remaining unexplained topological conflict between the gene tree and the species tree is resolved by infering additional HGT based on minimization of subtrees taxonomic depth (using toxonomic incongruence scoring algorithm from [Bigot et al. 2013] reimplemented in [tree2 module][tree2]).

 ```bash
 mkdir refined_trees